hubverse-org/hubDocs/docs/source/user-guide/sample-output-type.md

 At a later time, the hubverse may revisit a way to more generally define compound modeling tasks, as they can be used for different things.
 For example, compound modeling tasks defined for a compositional data target could

-<li>validation that all of the proportions in a set of “mean” output_types sum to 1.</li>
+ - validation that all of the proportions in a set of “mean” output_types sum to 1.
-<li>be used to evaluate the proportions in a set of “mean” output_types, since evaluating each modeling task independently would result in inappropriate duplication of scores for what should be viewed as a single multivariate outcome.</li>
+ - be used to evaluate the proportions in a set of “mean” output_types, since evaluating each modeling task independently would result in inappropriate duplication of scores for what should be viewed as a single multivariate outcome.

 <br>